Talent Project Market

 What kind of project can I submit?

 You can apply with a feature-length project suitable for international co-production, still open for co-producers, and intended for theatrical release.
-There is no minimum budget requirement, although it is preferable to have initial financing or funding attached.
-The project can be of any genre or type, including documentaries and animation, and the script should be at a near-final stage.
+In contrary to the regular Co-Production Market, there is no minimum budget or secured financing requirement, although it is preferable to have initial financing or funding attached.
+The project can be of any genre or type, including fiction, documentary, hybrid, live action and animation.
+The script or concept should be at a near-final stage.
+You or your company must hold the rights to the project, and a director must already be attached (preferably someone other than yourself).
+Applicants should also have a clear financing plan, as well as a well-defined audience and distribution strategy.

 What's the structure?

-The first part of the Talent Project Market takes place digitally already before the Berlinale.
-Participants can look forward to group meetings and consultations with mentors in late January and/or early February.
+The first part of the Talent Project Market takes place digitally before the Berlinale.
+Participants can look forward to group meetings and consultations with mentors in late January and/or early February (with one session dedicated to the financing plan already in mid-December).
 During the Berlinale, the participants attend the onsite Berlinale Talents Summit, with its programme of public talks, workshops and networking opportunities.
-They also receive further mentoring, two days of pre-scheduled one-on-one meetings with potential co-producers and financiers at the Berlinale Co-Production Market, as well as the opportunity to present their projects to industry professionals at the European Film Market.
+They also receive a minimum of two half days of pre-scheduled one-on-one meetings with potential co-producers and financiers at the Berlinale Co-Production Market.
+These meetings are tailor-made with individual schedules for each participating project.

 What can I expect?